awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-getting-started-instance-profile.md

   To create an IAM instance profile for Systems Manager managed instances that uses a default policy supplied by AWS to grant all Systems Manager permissions, follow the steps in [Create an IAM instance profile for Systems Manager](setup-instance-profile.md)\.

 **Note**
-You can attach an IAM instance profile to an Amazon EC2 instance as you launch it or to a previously launched instance\.
+You can attach an IAM instance profile to an EC2 instance as you launch it or to a previously launched instance\.
 For more information, see [Instance Profiles](https://docs.aws.amazon.com/IAM/latest/UserGuide/roles-usingrole-instanceprofile.html)\.

 **Topics**
 + [Adding Session Manager permissions to an existing instance profile](getting-started-add-permissions-to-existing-profile.md)